tumainimosha/nginx/README.md

 ### Default character encoding

 This role includes additional options for setting `utf-8` as the default character encoding.

+### Gzip

+This role includes additional options for configuring Gzip compression.

+The range of mime types to be compressed are set by the *webserver_config_gzip_types* variable.
+Other basic options are set in the included configuration file.

 #### Gzip with TLS